geekyme/demo-react-hooks/README.md

 # demo-react-hooks

 A demo on how to use react hooks for everything.

 Concepts:

-* Using useState / useContext hooks to create a global observable store
+- Using useState / useContext hooks to create a global observable store
-* Providing custom useAppState hook as an API to the store
+- Providing custom useAppState hook as an API to the store
-* Using useState hook as transient component state (errors, input state, etc.)
+- Using useState hook as transient component state (errors, input state, etc.)
+- Using useEffect hook to run init state
-* Using custom hooks (useAdd / useRemove) to handle side effects.
+- Using custom hooks (useAdd / useRemove) to handle side effects.

 ### Setup